bastinald/laravel-livewire-ui/readme.md

 # Laravel Livewire Ui

 This package provides Laravel Livewire & Bootstrap UI, Auth, & CRUD scaffolding commands to make your development speeds blazing fast.
 With it, you can generate full, preconfigured Bootstrap UI, complete Auth scaffolding including password resets and profile updating, and Create, Read, Update, and Delete operations.
 The CRUD files even have searching, sorting, and filtering.
+This package also comes with full PWA capabilities.

 ## Documentation